vue-vine/vue-vine/packages/docs/src/introduction/ecosystem.md

 ◇  Use Pinia as state management?
 │  Yes
 │
-◇  Use Tailwind CSS?
+◇  Using atomized css?
+│  - Tailwind
+│  - Unocss
-│  Yes
+│  - No
 │
 ◇  Install all dependencies for the project now?
 │  Yes